aaron868/management/README.md

 ## Introduction

 This is the Ansible playbook for my infrastructure.
-This infrastructure is built on three elements:
+I'm sharing it so that it will save you some time and so that you will critique it.
+I'd like this playbook to eventually become a *best practice* configuration for CentOS servers.

-* CentOS 6
+## Infrastructure Assumptions
-* CentOS 6 configured according to the DISA STIG for RHEL 6
+This playbook assumes several things about the IT infrastructure.
+It assumes a largely homogeneous set of servers that run only CentOS 6.
+These servers are VMs running in XenServer 6.2.
+The CentOS servers are hardened according to the US DISA STIG for RHEL 6.

-* XenServer 6.2 based VMs
+I also locally mirror the default and EPEL repositories.
+It doesn't take that much space but adds to the speed, stability, and security of my infrastructure.
+The way yum selects mirrors can product odd results.
+And I do not trust all mirrors equally.

+Even though your infrastructure is likely different than mine, many of these roles should work for you.
 Please check these closely before using them in your own environment.
-They work well for me but may not for you.
+And please offer suggestions and improvements.

 ## Layout